xavibenjamin/brightpixels.blog/_posts/2018-01-30-how-to-write-a-blog-post.md

 I liked this.
 When I was in school, I'd often print out essays and edit them.
 For the first time in a long time, I did just that.

 <figure class="extendout">
-  {% include img.html src="/2018/01/editing-things-review.jpg" alt="Editing my upcoming review of Things 3" %}
+  {% include_cached img.html src="/2018/01/editing-things-review.jpg" alt="Editing my upcoming review of Things 3" %}
   <figcaption>Editing my upcoming review of Things 3</figcaption>
 </figure>